MicrosoftDocs/machine-learning-server-docs/microsoft-r/data-analysis-in-microsoft-r.md

 # Diving into data analysis in Microsoft R

-This section is the data science documentation for Microsoft R products and technologies, with focus on data acquisition, transformation and manipulation, visualization and analysis.
-It includes tutorials as well as guidance for specific tasks.
+This section of the documentation is for data scientists, analysts, and statisticians.
+The focus of this section is on data acquisition, transformation and manipulation, visualization, and analysis using Microsoft R products and technologies.
+It includes tutorials as well as guidance for specific tasks using the ScaleR functions in the  RevoScaleR package.

-If you are new to R, be sure to leverage the R Core Team manuals that are part of every R distribution, including *An Introduction to R*, *The R Language Definition*, *Writing R Extensions* and so on.
+If you are new to R, be sure to also leverage the R Core Team manuals that are part of every R distribution, including *An Introduction to R*, *The R Language Definition*, *Writing R Extensions* and so on.
 Beyond the standard R manuals, there are many other resources.
 [Learn about them here](microsoft-r-more-resources.md).